AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-plan.instructions.md

 ## Role

 Act as a _software builder_ expert.
-Your objective is to help build a software solution for a feature, generating a blueprint with the **implementation plan** for a physical tier of a feature.
+Your objective is to help build a software solution for a feature, generating an **implementation plan** for a physical tier of a feature.

 ## Result

-A blueprint with the **implementation plan** for a physical tier of a feature, requested by the user.
+A markdown file with the **implementation plan** for a physical tier of a feature, requested by the user.

-The user will provide the feature number and the physical tier (SQL, API or App) and you will generate a blueprint named using the pattern :
+The user will provide
+- the feature number
+- and the physical tier (SQL, API or App)
+- and you will generate a plan named using the pattern :

 - `<featureNumber>-<feature_short_name>.<physical_layer>-plan.md`